DIAGNijmegen/website-content/README.md

 Preparations:
 1. Install dependencies: `pip install -r requirements.txt`
-2. Run: `bash ./parse_publications.sh` to download diag.bib and fullstrings.bib.
-If that fails due to authentication issues, download these files manually from [diag-literature](https://github.com/DIAGNijmegen/diag-literature) into the content folder and run `python ./bibliography/bibparser.py` instead.
+2. Download the files diag.bib and fullstrings.bib from [diag-literature](https://github.com/DIAGNijmegen/diag-literature) and place them into the content folder.
+Then run `LOCAL=1 bash ./parse_publications.sh` to parse these files.
-3. Run: `WEBSITE=website-pathology LOCAL=1 bash ./copy_content.sh` to copy files for any website.
+3. Run: `LOCAL=1 WEBSITE=website-pathology bash ./copy_content.sh` to copy files for any website.

 Building the website:
 1. cd into the website folder: `cd website-pathology`